In 1984, the prize of the NBA Draft was the University of Houston’s Hakeem Olajuwon, not North Carolina product Michael Jordan.

 But when Jordan fell to the Bulls at No. 3, it was one heck of a consolation prize for then General Manager Rod Thorn.

-The consensus was clear that Jordan would be a good NBA player, said Thorn, having been named the collegiate player of the year twice.
+The consensus was clear that Jordan would be a good NBA player, said Thorn, having been named the collegiate player of the year following his junior year.
 But it was the traditional center teams sought, and Olajuwon had the makings of a dominant one.

 A coin flip between Houston and Portland determined the Rockets would pick first.
 The Trail Blazers had Clyde Drexler and Jim Paxson, and felt they didn’t need another wing player.
 Hence, Jordan was on the board when the Bulls were ready to select.